dsfkarell/next-menus/README.md

 ## Sections and Tasks:
 - Design and Structure:
-    Create a web application with responsive and attractive design 2.
+    1. Create a web application with responsive and attractive design.
     2. Include header, title and navigation menu.
     3. Design sections for weekly menu creation and display.

 - Functionality (JavaScript):
-    Allow users to create custom weekly menus 2.
+    1. Allow users to create custom weekly menus.
     2. Implement searching and adding recipes to menus from a mock source.
     3. Enable editing and deletion of items from menus.
     4. Generate shopping lists based on the selected items in the menus.